Richards land and CattleSheep & Cattle Ranching Apprenticeship in Oregon House, California

 - Work with a team, or individually

-Ideally the apprentice will have any experience in:
+Ideally the apprentice will have at least 2 seasons of experience in some of the following:

 - Driving a tractor